allegro/bigflow/docs/technologies.md

 * [BigQuery](https://cloud.google.com/bigquery)
 * [Dataproc](https://cloud.google.com/dataproc) (Apache Spark)

 However, **you are not limited** to these technologies.
 The only limitation is Python language.
+What is more, you can mix all technologies.

-The provided utils allows you to build workflows easier, solving problems that must be solved anyway.
+The provided utils allow you to build workflows easier and solve problems that must have been solved anyway.

 The BigFlow [project starter](./scaffold.md) provides an example for each technology.
 Before you dive into the next chapters, [create an example project](./scaffold.md#start-project) using the starter.